shenzhu28/homepage/_portfolio/6_mourning_the_dead.md

 paperurl: 'https://shenzhu28.github.io/homepage/files/Mourning the Dead.pdf'
 ---

-This is the eulogy I wrote for one of my school cats after it died.
+This is the eulogy I wrote for a cat in USTC after it died.